""

 Where 2D character modeling begins

-Stage #4: after approving monochromatic drafts, the character designer goes back to the drawing board to tinker with colors and determine which color scheme should be used.
-Once colors are chosen, your final sketch is complete.
+Stage #4: After approving the monochromatic drafts, the character designer returns to the drawing board to tinker with colors and determine the appropriate color scheme.
+Once the colors are chosen, the final sketch is completed.

 Lighting has a massive impact on any scene, even without any characters in it (source: ZENVA Academy)